WebOfTrustInfo/verifiable-news/brainstorming.md

 ## Decentralized Systems and Blogging Platform Plugins
 As we consider citizen journalists and bloggers, we can consider blogging platform plugins (e.g. Drupal, Joomla and WordPress plugins) for verifiable factual claims.

-### Type Systems
+### Factual Claims as Custom Post Types
 - https://codex.wordpress.org/Post_Types

-The plugins can use the type systems of blogging platforms to interoperate with other systems such as those which generate `sitemap.xml` (e.g. https://wordpress.org/plugins/google-sitemap-generator/).

 ### Creating, Editing and Revoking Factual Claims
-The plugins can include forms for users to create, edit and revoke factual claims.
+The plugins can include forms for users to create, edit, forward/redirect and revoke factual claims.
 The plugins can ping lists of services and users whenever factual claims are created, updated or deleted.

 ### Content Types
 The plugins can return content for requests for factual claims’ for the content types of HTML and JSON-LD.